AdamusPL/F1-Adder/README.md

-# F1-Adder - version with downloading bets from e-mail*
+# F1-Adder - version with downloading driver standings from an e-mail*
-This app aims to calculate points from betting standings from particular Formula 1 session (Sprint/Sprint Shootout/Qualifying/Race) in Formula 1 (friendly) Betting League, it works on rules strictly defined by league
+This app aims to calculate points from predicting driver standings from particular Formula 1 session (Sprint/Sprint Shootout/Qualifying/Race)

 ![image](https://github.com/user-attachments/assets/9a954472-eb5a-47a2-8bd1-2653c2272285)

 # How does it work?
 1. Launch the application
-2. Press the "OK" button to download pending mails with bets from specific mail account, load URL addresses from official F1 page which store scores, load scores from desired session and count points for every participant
+2. Press the "OK" button to download pending mails with predictions from specific mail accounts, load URL addresses from official F1 page which store scores, load scores from desired session and count points for every participant
 3. Counted points will show up in "Points" column

 # How are points counted?
-- Precise bet: If participant guessed the exact position of driver, he/she receives 2 points
+- Precise prediction: If participant guessed the exact position of driver, he/she receives 2 points
-- Bet missed by one position: If participant's bet differentiate by 1 position, he/she receives 1 point
+- Prediction missed by one position: If participant's prediction differentiate by 1 position, he/she receives 1 point

 Additional points for podium:
 - First place: Additional 3 points for guessing exact driver on the first place